Competition, Cooperation, and the Reality of Toxic Gaming

+That can lead to a belief in toxic gaming.
 But the reality is that competition and cooperation are not in conflict with one another at all.
 One might even say that they’re two sides of the same coin, but that would be too simplistic.

 In fact, cooperation and competition are two social interactions belonging to two separate categories.
 For example, it’s possible to be competitive, to try your best to outperform people, while still cooperating with them.

-In the social microcosm of MMOs, it’s easy to put your finger on interactions that are linked to cooperation and those linked to competition, and then prove that those two concepts share the same roots.
+In the social microcosm of video games, it’s easy to put your finger on interactions that are linked to cooperation and those linked to competition, and then prove that those two concepts share the same roots.

-Initially, very few games had well developed social mechanisms.
+Initially, very few games had well-developed social mechanisms.
 Developers - whether lacking the means or the inspiration - placed players in situations of confrontation or mutual aid.

-Over time, and with the development of the social dimension in MMO games, it became necessary for developers to create interaction menus.
+Over time, and with the development of the social dimension in video games, it became necessary for developers to create interaction menus.
 Today, we’re no longer limited to only sharing resources or attacking other players.

 Social Players Aren't the Only Players